 Parents of little girls will find this book reminiscent of the "Nina Nina Ballerina" series, but with a sophisticated diabetes twist.
 And Zippora does not "dumb down" this disease at all, but rather presents it in very clear and frank terms.

-THE BABYSITTER’S CLUB: THE TRUTH ABOUT STACEY - LINK TO OUR BOOK REVIEW
+THE BABYSITTER’S CLUB: THE TRUTH ABOUT STACEY - (Read our Book Review)

 By Ann M. Martin